11 Quarto

 geom_smooth()

-11.3.1 Under the Hood - the Render Pipeline
+11.3.1 Under the hood – the render pipeline

 .qmd --> knitr(r)/jupyter(py) (code runs) --> .md --> pandoc --> HTML | PDF | Word